 The car’s cooling system is closed, meaning nothing should be able to get in or out.
 However, various faults can lead to trouble, allowing fluid to leak out or air bubbles to get in.
 What does it mean if there are bubbles in the coolant reservoir?

-We discuss how the cooling system works with an outline of the major components, so you have a better understanding of what’s happening.
-We also point out what could be wrong, so you can get the problem fixed quickly.
+I discuss how the cooling system works with an outline of the major components so you have a better understanding of what’s happening.
+I also point out what could be wrong so you can get the problem fixed quickly.

 Car Cooling System Basics

 Before you can understand where the bubbles come from, you need to comprehend how the system works.
 Your car’s cooling system is made up of numerous components.
-There’s the water pump that is responsible for pushing the coolant to the motor and other parts.
+There’s the water pump that is responsible for pushing the coolant to the motor, and there are other parts, as well.